naveen-420/intern-react-test/README.md

 1. A working React JSON Schema Form showing all fields from AWS Athena Calculator.
 2. Validations and default values where applicable.
-3. A clear and organized code structure.
+3. Push everything to a **public GitHub repository** named `yourname-react-test`.
-4. Push everything to a **public GitHub repository** named `yourname-react-test`.
+4. Share the link of the repo

 ---